 Across the road at Slaughters’ Grocery, I waited for the cashier to fetch two packets for the customer in front of me: they bore the capital letters RED MAN.
 On a shelf at Food Lion stood Our Lady of Guadalupe, rainbow-of-raiment–plus stars and squiggles of gold.
 She helped to encircle a white candle 20 cm high.
 To her left a slightly curved trellis of red and pink roses followed the edge of the shell-like background; to her right the Mexican flag with its red, white, and green bands hung in folds like a closed drape.
 A figure little dreamed of by the early Protestant settlers from Northern Europe; and although her garb is long like the skirts worn by Mennonite women, the two styles are otherwise polar.

-Natural materials around the curve just past Margie Keith’s house:
+Natural ingredients around the curve just past Margie Keith’s church-house:

 Back up to town and School House Fabrics:

 Back to Main St. where a fortunate driver might watch as the truck ahead begins to pull away.
 Silver lug-nuts of the rear left wheel seem to collapse into a line, made of individual rounded ends, that rises up and up and up like a necklace.

 On the sidewalk of Farmers’ Supply, the annual rake-o-rama: